-In 1945, the U.S. Food and Nutrition Board advised people to consume 2.5 liters (84.5 fluid ounces (fl oz) of water a day, including fluid from prepared foods.
+Back in 1945, the U.S. Food and Nutrition Board advised people to consume 2.5 liters, or 84.5 fluid ounces (fl oz), of water per day, including fluid from prepared foods.
 Today, the Centers for Disease Control and Prevention (CDC) say there is

-The U.S. Dietary Guidelines 2015-2020
+The 2015–2020 U.S. Dietary Guidelines

 There is no fixed amount of fluid recommended by age, but some patterns emerge among healthy individuals doing a moderate amount of activity in a temperate climate.

-Children aged over 12 months
+Children over 12 months of age

 Children over 12 months of age should be

 - when the weather is warm